marcomole00/sweng2-rp-mole/report.md

 ## A Possible Solution

 The solution I propose is to provide a mechanism that allows the developer to check if the configuration they have written is correct, or at least if it satisfies some minimum configuration requirements.
 This mechanism could be included in the development environment, for example as a LSP language server.

 The [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) is a communication protocol that enables the integration of programming language analyzers, such as code editors, with language servers that provide language-specific features such as code completion, error detection, and refactoring.
 The protocol standardizes the exchange of information between the language server and the client, allowing for interoperability between different code editors and programming languages.
 This can help developers work more efficiently by providing consistent, language-specific tools across different editing environments.

+### Protocol for the communication between the IDE and the registry

-The registries should offer an HTTP endpoint that replies with the configuration option of the requested image, in a machine readable format.
+The registries should offer an HTTP endpoint that replies with the configuration option of the requested image, in a machine readable format, to be consumed by the IDE.
 Information about the configuration options could be

 - If a value is mandatory or facultative (ie have a meaningful and/or well known default value).
 - Type of the configuration options : int, float, string , some other kind of structured data.

 ``` json